 Reverend W. Jerome Bracken, C.P., Ph.D., Associate Professor of Moral Theology, earned a Ph.D. in Systematic Theology from Fordham University, an M.A. in Theology from St. Michael’s Seminary, Union City, NJ, and a B.A. in Philosophy from St. Michael’s Seminary, NY.
 His dissertation is titled “Why Suffering is Redemption?
 A New Interpretation of the Theology of the Passion in the Summa Theologica, 3.
 46-49 by Thomas Aquinas.”
 Ordained to the priesthood in 1968, Father Bracken served as Co-Founder of a House of Prayer with a Limited Apostolate.
 He was Associate Retreat Director at Cardinal Spellman Retreat House, Riverdale, NY, and then at Bishop Molloy Retreat House, Jamaica, NY.
-Father Bracken’s classes include Healthcare Ethics, Catholic Sexual Teaching, Beginning-of-Life Issues and Major Themes in Christian Ethics.
-His publications have appeared in The Angelicum, The Cusan, The Ecumenist, The Passionist, The Thomist and Nova et Vetera.
+Father Bracken’s classes include Healthcare Ethics, Catholic Sexual Teaching, Ministry of Justice and Charity, and Major Themes in Christian Ethics.
+His publications have appeared in The Angelicum, The Cusan, The Ecumenist, The Linacre Quarterly, The Passionist, The Thomist and Nova et Vetera.

 - Ph.D., Fordham University